Life Insurance 101

 Types of Life Insurance

-There are several types of life insurance, depending on your needs and preferences.
+There are several types of cheap term life insurance, depending on your needs and preferences.
 Also, other factors, such as premiums, influence the type of life insurance you purchase.
 The types of life insurance include:

 Key Person Insurance is insurance that a business can take out to cover themselves against the death or disability of a key person in their employment.
 Policies such as those offered by keypersoninsurance.com ensure that the business can retain options and flexibility if a key person dies or is disabled.
 It works in much the same way as a life insurance policy but with the business being named beneficiary.